Max Verstappen on Austrian Grand Prix pole position with Lando Norris second

 The Spaniard was furious, swearing over the radio and frantically gesticulating at Vettel as they went down the pit straight afterwards.

-Vettel, who qualified eighth, held up his hand to apologise to Alonso as they crossed the line and the incident will be investigated after qualifying.
-The four-time champion seems certain to be handed a grid penalty for impeding a rival.
+Vettel, who qualified eighth, held up his hand to apologise to Alonso as they crossed the line – the four-time champion later receiving a three-place grid penalty for impeding a rival.

 Verstappen’s fans roared when he confirmed pole